 This LHS is underpinned by the East Ayrshire Housing Needs and Demand Assessment (HNDA) (PDF 3.2Mb) which is a comprehensive assessment of housing need across East Ayrshire.
 The HNDA was overseen by a multi-agency steering group and confirmed as “robust and credible” by the Scottish Government’s Centre for Housing Market Analysis on 18 April 2018.

 The East Ayrshire Local Housing Strategy 2019-2024 (PDF 1.2Mb) was submitted to the Scottish Government for a peer review and feedback was received from the Scottish Government Policy Teams, the Housing Area Team and colleagues from Argyll and Bute Council.
 It was approved by full Council on 20 November 2019.

 The strategy covers both rented and owned housing, and identifies the current challenges and priorities for future activity in the following areas:

 - affordability and balanced housing markets

 - housing quality, energy efficiency and fuel poverty

-An Equality Impact Assessment has been completed as part of the strategy development process.
+An equality impact assessment (PDF 214Kb) has been completed as part of the strategy development process.